geekyclarkey/homeassistant/howto_guides/changing_tv_channels_with_alexa/README.md

 ```

 ### Add your script into Alexa
 To do this i use the homeassistant cloud service.
 It costs 5$ a month but its worth it for the ease of integrating your Alexa into homeassistant, plus it helps contribute to the developers and keeps homeassistant going.
-You also need the homeassistant Alexa skill installed.
+You also need the homeassistant skill installed on your Alexa device.

 You Add your new script into the cloud entity in your configoration.yaml (I have mine filtered so i can control what entities get added into my Alexa app)
 ```